CBSE Class 10 Science Exam 2021: Check Important Long Answer Type Questions with Solutions

 (c) i.
 Function of Armature: It enhances the power of the motor and induces motion.

 ii.
 Function of brushes: They help in easy transfer of charge between the coil and the external circuit.

 iii.
 Function of split rings: They reverse the direction of current after each half rotation of the coil so that the coil can keep rotating continuously.

-Students must practice CBSE Class 10 Science, Important Long Answer Type Questions given above to excel their preparations and increase their chances to score high in the exam.
+Students must practice CBSE Class 10 Science Important Questions to excel their preparations and increase their chances to score high in the exam.